enzoforreal/SmartBetNayo/README.md

 We appreciate your ideas and encouragement to improve SmartBetNaYo!
 All contributions help make the application more effective and useful for everyone.

 License
 This project is licensed under the MIT License.
-For more details, see the LICENSE file. """
+For more details, see the LICENSE file.

-Write the README.md content to a file